Skip to main content

 • choose a company that is authorised by the Financial Conduct Authority (FCA)

-Companies that are FCA authorised often say it on their website.
 You can check the FCA register.
 You can report a company that is not authorised but should be.

-How zero deposit schemes work
+How zero deposit companies work

 Usually you pay either a: